Milwaukee woman: Eating organic almost killed her

 When local doctors discovered she had a rare Shiga Toxin Ecoli contamination, the Centers for Disease Control was called in.
 The CDC quickly discovered that the bacteria came from an East Coast organic farm.

 "Many organic farms pollute more than conventional farms.
-These are things we should be concerned about," Doug Smith, the founder of True Nutrition in California, told me recently.
+These are things we should be concerned about," Doug Smith, the founder of True Nutrition in California, said.

 Giese was hospitalized for a week, and a few years later she still suffers from occasional intestinal pain.